Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 }
 ```

-We believe the encoding proposed above fits nicely with Kotlin's philosophy of extensions and will reduce the boilerplate compared to other langs that also support compile time dependency resolution.
+We believe that the encoding proposed above fits nicely with Kotlin's philosophy of extensions and will reduce the boilerplate compared to other languages that also support compile-time dependency resolution.

 ## Language changes